germal/OpenCVB/README.md

 NOTE: it is easy to forget to include any new OpenGL project in the Project Dependencies.
 This can be confusing because the new project will not build automatically when restarting.
-The OpenCVB Project Dependencies need to be updated whenever a new OpenGL application is added to the OpenCV Solution file.
+The OpenCVB Project Dependencies need to be updated whenever a new OpenGL application is added to the OpenCVB solution.
 To update dependencies, select “Project/Dependencies” from the Visual Studio menu and make sure that the “OpenCVB” project depends on any new OpenGL projects.
 This ensures that the new project will always be rebuilt when OpenCVB is restarted.

 **OpenCV’s OpenGL Interface**

 The “PrepareTree.bat” script will have configured OpenCV with OpenGL support.
-OpenCVB will use the OpenGL interface – see the OpenCVGL algorithm.
+OpenCVB will use this OpenGL interface – see the OpenCVGL algorithm.
 The interface is sluggish and looks different from most OpenGL applications so the alternative interface to OpenGL (discussed above) is preferred.
 Both interfaces use the same sliders and options to control the OpenGL interface.